-Calibration to the actual soil condition will result in deeper target detection and quieter operation.
+Calibration to the actual soil condition will result in deeper target detection, quieter operation, and more accurate target identification.
 This calibration, or Ground Balancing, can be accomplished automatically with the detector's internal computer, by pushing the Trigger Switch forward, or manually in the All Metal menu.